CLUBS

 Advocate Training

-- Complete the training to become an official Inclusive Sportswear Advocate.
+• Complete the training to gain an official Inclusive Sportswear Advocate Certificate.

-- The School Champion Process has been designed with the Youth Sport Trust as a simple way to support school staff to implement effective change in PE kit policies to improve inclusion and participation.
+• The Champion Process has been designed with the Youth Sport Trust as a simple way to support staff to implement change in kit policies.

-- Only one school staff member – the ‘Lead Advocate’ – will be able to submit the School Champion process for your school.
-Lead Advocates also get perks like access to online.
+• Only one staff member – the ‘Lead Advocate’ – will be able to submit the Champion Process online.

-- Successful completion of the School Champion process will earn the school Inclusive Sportswear School Champion certification for two years.
+• Successful completion of the Champion Process will earn Inclusive Sportswear Champion certification for two years.

 Champion Process